eXpOSNitc/expos-docs/docs/roadmap/stage-10.md

 !!! note
     Starting from the next stage, you will be writing user programs using a high level language called ExpL.
-    ExpL allows you to write programs that invoke system calls using the <a href="os_spec-files/dynamicmemoryroutines.html" target="_blank">
+    ExpL allows you to write programs that invoke system calls using the [exposcall() function](../os-spec/dynamicmemoryroutines.md).
-    exposcall() function </a>.
-    The ExpL compiler will automatically generate code to translate your high level function call to a call to the
-    <a href="abi.html" target="_blank">eXpOS library</a> and the library contains code to translate the call to an INT invocation as done
-    by you in this stage.
+    The ExpL compiler will automatically generate code to translate your high level function call to a call to the [eXpOS library](../abi.md) and the library contains code to translate the call to an INT invocation as done by you in this stage.
 The next stage will introduce you to ExpL.

 ??? question " Why should we calculate the physical address of `userSP-3` and `userSP-1` seperately instead of calculating one and adding/subtracting the difference from the calculated value?"